roryl/lucee-book/arrays.md

 ###For Loop

 This is the classic method of looping over an array, and similar to javascript.
-However the previous methods at a little less verbose.
+However the previous methods is a little less verbose.

 {% gist id="https://gist.github.com/roryl/cc95907c4837ca032b45",file="array_for_loop.cfm" %}{% endgist %}